JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7979 days**.

-And here is a just a random fact -  **Nutmeg is extremely poisonous if injected intraveinously.**.
+And here is a just a random fact -  **The reason the soft drink Dr Pepper is called that is because the inventor Wade Morrison named it after Dr. Charles Pepper who had given him his first job**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)